wenakita/sonicreddragon-docs/docs/integrations/layerzero/overview.md

 Cross-chain transfers incur several types of fees:

-1. **LayerZero Protocol Fees**: Paid to the LayerZero protocol for message delivery
-2. **Gas Fees**: Covers gas costs on the destination chain
-3. **Cross-Chain Bridge Fees**: Optional fees for using OmniDragon's bridge services
+1.**LayerZero Protocol Fees**: Paid to the LayerZero protocol for message delivery 2.**Gas Fees**: Covers gas costs on the destination chain 3.**Cross-Chain Bridge Fees**: Optional fees for using OmniDragon's bridge services

 ## Supported Chains